ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 1. When Direct Encryption is employed, let the CEK be the shared symmetric key.

-1. Record whether the CEK could be successfully determined for this recipient or not.
+1. If Integrated Encryption is not being employed, record whether the CEK could be successfully determined for this recipient or not.

 1. If the JWE JSON Serialization is being used, repeat this process (steps 4-12)